cyberark/conjur-service-broker-go/README.md

         -----END CERTIFICATE-----
         ```

+    *   `CONJUR_FOLLOWER_SSL_CERTIFICATE` (HA only):
+        If using high availability, this should be the SSL certificate chain of a load balancer for the cluster's Follower instances.
+It can be retrieved the same way as the `CONJUR_SSL_CERTIFICATE`.
+If not provided the value of `CONJUR_SSL_CERTIFICATE` will be used.

     *   `ENABLE_SPACE_IDENTITY`:
         When set to `true`, the service broker provides applications with a Space-level `host` identity, rather than create a new `host` identity for each application in Conjur at bind time.
 This allows the broker to use a Conjur follower for application binding, rather than the Conjur master.